 Writing is a critical skill for academics and medical researchers but is rarely explicitly taught at universities.
 Since 2004, I have worked with many academics who, while experts in their fields, sold themselves short with poor writing skills.
 This is why I became a trainer – to give people strategies to improve their own writing.

 My experience as an editor means that these workshops are full of useful tips that address common problems in academic writing.
-Participants learn through practical exercises and also have the opportunity to apply their new-found skills to their own writing.
-By the end of the workshops, participants have a step-by-step process that they can use to create, refine and polish any piece of writing.
+Participants learn through practical exercises and also have the opportunity to apply their new-found skills to their own work.

 How do I book a workshop?